Leek and Potato Soup

 - ¼ cup heavy cream

-Heat the oil and butter in a large stock pot or heavy bottom Dutch oven and toss in and sauté the leeks and onion for a few minutes until they are soft and translucent.
+- Heat the oil and butter in a large stock pot or heavy bottom Dutch oven and add the leeks and onion and cook for a few minutes until they are soft and translucent, approx 5-7 min.

-Add the chopped potatoes and broth, season with salt and pepper and bring to a boil.
-Once at a boil, reduce the heat to a simmer and cover pot halfway and simmer until the potatoes are done and can easily be mashed with a fork on the side of the pot.
+- Add the chopped potatoes and broth, and bay leaf if adding, season with salt and pepper and bring to a boil.
+Once at a boil, reduce the heat to a simmer cover and turn the heat down to low.
+Simmer for 15-25 minutes, or until the potatoes are very soft and can easily be mashed with a fork on the side of the pot.

-Remove soup from heat, remove the sprig of thyme and use an emersion blender to blend just until smooth.
-Do not over blend the soup or it will become gummy.
+- Remove soup from heat, remove the sprig of thyme and bay leaf if using and use an emersion blender to blend just until smooth.
+You could also use your blender too.
+DO NOT over blend the soup or it will become gummy.

 - Stir in the cream and test for seasoning.

 - Serve drizzled with a little extra cream or a dollop of creme fraiche or sour cream on top and some crispy bacon and chopped fresh herbs